foxriver76/ioBroker.xbox/README.md

 ## Steps

-* pip install xbox-smartglass-core
 * Install the adapter from github and have fun
+* Fulfill the requirements

 ## Requirements

 * Python 3.6 is required
+* pip3 install xbox-smartglass-rest
-* pip install xbox-smartglass-core
+* pip3 install xbox-smartglass-core

 ## Changelog